jthlim/jeff-phrasing/README.md

 1. A starter (`I`, `you`, `he`, `she`, `it`, `we`, `they`)
 2. An optional `do`/`shall`/`will`/`can` or their negative or past tense forms combined with `really`/`just`/`still`/`even`
 3. A verb ending e.g. `have`,`go`
-4. An optional suffix word with
+4. An optional suffix word

 For example: `SWR*ERPGT`: `I don't really need to`